Email marketing is alive and well.

 Who doesn’t want their products to appear in front of their target audience?; Source: SEO Powersuite

 - Communicate urgency or timeliness.
-If applicable, tap into recipients’ fear of missing out (FOMO) by indicating that the information or offer is timely, will expire soon, and/or that an action needs to be taken soon (Cox).
+If applicable, tap into recipients’ fear of missing out (FOMO) by indicating that the information or offer is timely, will expire soon, and/or that an action needs to be taken soon (HubSpot).

-Since the recipient opted in to get updates and offers like these, Allen notes that it’s good to evoke why they subscribed in the first place, however, these types of headlines should be used sparingly.
+Since the recipient opted in to get updates and offers like these, HubSpot notes that it’s good to evoke why they subscribed in the first place, however, these types of headlines should be used sparingly.

 Source: Content Marketing Institute